 Increasing number of customers have installed PV panels to cover part of their electricity consumption with a self-generated energy.
-Normally those panels are of size that they do not create surplus which could be injected to the network.

-Also, some housing companies have been interested to invest own PV generation.
-However, unclear rules on sharing surplus of self-generated energy between the members of the housing company have partly been delaying these investments.
+Also, some housing companies have been interested to invest own PV generation and to share surplus of self-generated energy between the members of the housing company.

-In 2020, the Ministry of Economic Affairs and Employment prepared legislative amendments which would improve local energy communities' possibilities to consume and share self-generated energy within a local energy community.
+In 2020, the Ministry of Economic Affairs and Employment prepared legislative amendments to improve local energy communities' possibilities to consume and share self-generated energy within a local energy community.
 These amendments into the Government Decree entered into force in January 2021.
 New provisions facilitate to distribute self-generated electricity among the community or the group of active customers on the same property or group of properties.
 The regulation also applies, under defined prerequisites, to individual end-users and thus improves their opportunities to utilize self-generated electricity as well.
 The decree stipulates the rules for netting of consumption and production in the balance settlement and calculating the compensation of jointly produced electricity for each consumption point.
-The transitional period of the decree ended on January 1, 2023, and since then the netting and calculation of this, and as regards the calculation of compensation until the June 30, 2023, the provisions allowed DSOs voluntarily to provide these services in their distribution network for members of the local energy communities or the group of active customers.
+The transitional period of the decree ended on January 1, 2023, and since then the netting and calculation of compensation inside the imbalance settlement period has been done by the Datahub.